google/oss-fuzz/docs/faq.md

 ## Why do you require an e-mail associated with a Google account?

-The [issue tracker](https://bugs.chromium.org/p/oss-fuzz/issues/list) uses Google accounts for authentication.
+Our [issue tracker](https://bugs.chromium.org/p/oss-fuzz/issues/list) requires a Google account for authentication.
-Note that any e-mail address [can be associated](https://support.google.com/accounts/answer/176347?hl=en) with a Google account.

 ## Why do you use Docker?